teguh02/Text-to-NTLM-CLI-App/readme.md

 Download the binary according with your OS on Release section here

 # Build
-Install latest Go version in your machine, and type these command to build into a binary.
+Clone this repository on to your machine.
+Install latest Go version on your machine, and type these command to build into a binary.

 For Linux/Mac
 ```bash